top of page

 35 mm²

-When it comes to split charging systems, voltage drop is a critical issue.
-Split charging relies on transferring power from your van's alternator to the leisure battery while driving.
-If your cable runs are too long or the cables are too thin, the resistance in the wires can lead to a significant voltage drop, meaning the leisure battery might not charge efficiently or fully.
+Voltage drop is a critical issue in split charging systems.
+If your cable lengths are too long or the cables are too thin, the resistance in the wires can lead to significant voltage drop due to cumulative electrical resistance, meaning the leisure battery won't charge efficiently or fully.

 Regulatory Guidelines for Split Charging Systems (BS 7671 & NEC)